CEVA-AI-Labs/pytorch-superpoint/README.md

 ### 1) Running PTQ on a pretrained float model and evaluating the model
 This step loads a pretrained superpoint model, wraps it with LiteML to perform PTQ with W8A8 configuration, exports the detections on HPatches dataset and finally evaluates the repeatbility.
 #### Perform PTQ and export keypoints and descriptors
 - download HPatches dataset (link above).
-Put in the $DATA_DIR.
+Put in the $DATA_PATH.
 The general command is
 ```python export.py <export task> <config file> <export folder>```
 ```
 python export.py export_descriptor configs/liteml_magicpoint_repeatability_heatmap_W8A8_PTQ.yaml W8A8_per_tensor_PTQ